-of the South, met here on Thursday and fixed upon Columbia, S. C., as the place to which that institution is to be removed from its present location at Mt.
-Pleasant near Charleston.
+Salisbury, N. C., Special.-The committee to fix upon a location for the Thealogical Seminary of the Southern Evangelical Luther church, the body known as the United Synod of the South, met here on Thursday and fixed upon Columbia, S. C., as the place to which that institution is to be removed from its present location at Mt.: Pleasant near Charleston.

 The respective offers were: Columbia \$17,722 and sites; Salisbury \$14,-350 and sites; Charlotte \$8,000 and sites.
 Charlotte offered the greatest variety of sites, but all at valuations somewhat strong.
 Salisbury offered two beautiful sites, and some others.
 One was of 16 acres, near the ciay and supplied with water from the city.
-Columbia offerd two sites, described in a letter appended thereto.
+Columbia offerd two sites, described in a letter appended thereta.